Miracle: A Musical 108 Years in the Making is a Must-See For Cubs Fans

 My dad was living about five minutes away at the time and we had been watching a lot of the postseason coverage together.
 One day my sister drove up with her kids from her home near Peoria and we got together at a Buffalo Wild Wings to watch the game with my dad.
 Another night I took my dad to a local restaurant and we watched a game together while we enjoyed dinner.
 But for game seven of the World Series, we decided to watch it at my house - the three of us.
 It was do or die.
 There were no more games to watch after that night and we all wanted to be together for the final outcome.

 I loved having the chance to relive that night a little bit while watching the musical with my son.
 I shed a lot of tears while sitting in the balcony of the Royal George Theatre.
-Ironically, I had much the same view I do at games in my sister's upper deck season ticket seats - a bar in front of the seat that was in my lower view if I reclined a little too far back - just like those seats we have been occupying for years in section 532.
+Ironically, I had much the same view I do at games in my sister's upper deck season ticket seats - a bar in front of the seat that was in my lower view if I reclined a little too far back - just like those seats we have been occupying for years in section 532 of the Friendly Confines.

 So, I'll insert a little bit of foodiness here by saying that I was attending an opening night performance to benefit Chicago Cubs Charities.
 As we exited the theatre, we received boxes of popcorn from Nuts on Clark, like what you can get at the ballpark.
 We also stuck around a little bit for the reception where there were tasty passed appetizers, like bruschetta and crab cakes, along with a buffet that included a favorite ballpark food, hot dogs - with plenty of appropriate toppings like onion, relish and giardiniera (and no ketchup).

 The evening included meeting Wayne Messmer, who sings the National Anthem at the Cubs games.
+He just happened to be standing around in the empty lobby as we entered to get our tickets.
 And I got a little giddy inside when I spotted Willson Contreras in the audience.

 And add in to the mix that the Cubs are currently in first place and have been performing so well and that made it all even better.
 It's still very early in the season, but hey, it could happen again.